Wednesday 03 May 2022: The Central Statistics Office (CSO) never sells or shares information with third parties.

 Personal information provided to the CSO in the Census and other surveys is fully confidential and is protected by law, under Section 33 of the Statistics Act, 1993.

 All data published by the CSO is in aggregate form so that it never identifies individuals or households.
 No details related to an identifiable person or individual household are ever divulged to private businesses, government departments or public bodies.

 Data collected by the CSO is only ever used for statistical purposes.
 The CSO publishes aggregated statistics on our website.
 These aggregate statistical outputs are freely available to everyone.
 Publishing data in aggregate form means no individual or household is identifiable.
 No third party has access to any individual’s data provided to the CSO.

-As the national statistics agency, the CSO collects data about many aspects of Irish people’s lives to provide information for government, other agencies, businesses and communities to help them make informed decisions, allocate resources and plan for the future.
+As the national statistics agency, the CSO collects data about many aspects of Irish people’s lives to provide Official Statistics for government, other agencies, businesses and communities to help them make informed decisions, allocate resources and plan for the future.